sm18lr88/OpenAI_TTS_GUI/README.md

 ## Support

+For immediate customer support, please visit chat.openai.com to chat with the agent. lol.
 Copy/paste the code into ChatGPT, along with whatever error your getting, and it should help you solve any issues.

 ## License